ibm-cloud-docs/speech-to-text/nl/it/getting-started.md

               ]
             },
             {
-              "confidence": 0.87
+              "confidence": 0.96
-              "transcript": "several tornadoes touch down as a line of severe thunderstorms swept through colorado on sunday " },
+              "transcript": "several tornadoes touch down as a line of severe thunderstorms swept through Colorado on Sunday " },
             {
-              "transcript": "several tornadoes touched down as a line of severe thunderstorms swept through colorado on sunday " },
+              "transcript": "several tornadoes touched down as a line of severe thunderstorms swept through Colorado on Sunday " },
             {
-              "transcript": "several tornadoes touch down is a line of severe thunderstorms swept through colorado on sunday " }
+              "transcript": "several tornadoes touch down as a line of severe thunderstorms swept through Colorado and Sunday " }
           ],
           "final": true